ExchangeServices/API/Offering API/Lifecare Offering API - Readme.txt

 1.0.4 	Following changes has been done:
 	- removed english name for course and subject
 	(this is available in the Study Information API)

+1.0.5	Following changes has been done:
+	- Changed "Lifecare Exchange Services" to
+	"Lifecare Education API Services".